dlealv/officescripts-unit-test-framework/README.md

 ## Lazy Initialization: What You Need to Know

 - **Logger Singleton:**
-  - You do **not** have to manually create the Logger instance before using it
+  - You do **not** have to manually create the Logger instance before using it.
-  - If you call any logging method (e.g., `Logger.info("...")`) before calling `getInstance()`, the Logger will be **automatically created** with default settings (`WARN` level, `EXIT` action)
+  - If you call any logging method (e.g., `Logger.info("...")`) before calling `getInstance()`, the Logger will be **automatically created** with default settings (`WARN` level, `EXIT` action).
 - **Default ConsoleAppender:**
   - If you log a message and **no appender** has been added, a `ConsoleAppender` will be **automatically created and added**.
-This ensures logs are never lost, even if you forget to add an appender
+This ensures logs are never lost, even if you forget to add an appender.

 **Summary:**
-You can start logging immediately, but for best results (and explicit configuration), initialize the Logger and add your desired appenders as shown below
+You can start logging immediately, but for best results (and explicit configuration), initialize the Logger and add your desired appenders as shown below.

 ---